 What Is The BluesEd Program?

-BluesEd is a non-profit youth artist development program affiliated with the Blues Society of Omaha.
+BluesEd is an award-winning non-profit youth artist development program affiliated with the Blues Society of Omaha.
 The Blues Society of Omaha’s mission statement is “Keeping the Blues Alive.”
-The BluesEd program began in 2001 and was created to provide opportunities for Middle and High School age musicians to play with other students in a performing band format.
+The BluesEd program began in 2001 and was created to provide opportunities for talented Middle and High School age musicians to play with other students in a performing band format.
 Through a series of workshops, BluesEd students learn a repertoire of blues music, along with learning the art of improvisation and solos, the methodology of rehearsals, techniques of jamming, stage presence and performance, and the historical origins of the blues genre.

 The basis of this program is for students to have the opportunity to play with other students, learn songs, the art of improvisation, the techniques of “jamming”, the methodology of rehearsal, and how to play in an ensemble setting.
 During the BluesEd season the participants will require individual practice time and private lessons are highly recommended.